Within the Context of Obama

 I’m wary of having too much fun when I’m on the side that’s won so I cut out from tv festivities on Inauguration Day to attend a Serious Times seminar on Occupy Wall Street.
 While the timing of that OWS meet seemed to underscore a snarky point made by Thomas Frank in a review of books about Occupiers – “Measured in terms of words published per political results…OWS may be the most over-described historical event of all time” – one grad student’s talkback at the conclave lifted me as much as Obama’s oration earlier in the day.
 It was bracing when this young woman – a former participant in Oakland’s OWS who’s currently committed to Occupy Sandy’s exercises in mutual aid – expressed astonished contempt for the gross cynicism of a political theorist named Jodi Dean.

 Professor Dean had used her time at Serious Times to go live with a Call for a new Communist Party.
-(Got dead if you want it at Amazon which is selling Ms. Dean’s new book, The Communist Horizon [Alternate Title: Blue Skies in the Gulag].)
-Dean’s song of Leninism (and Ooh-Mao-Mao) had me humming “Springtime for Hitler” under my breath.
-And sure enough winter roared in once that student had the temerity to tell Dean lying might not be a good way to build a political movement.
-The prof got icy when the OWS vet recalled how opportunists with only a virtual connection to the local movement in Oakland rankled actual Occupiers there by promoting unsanctioned actions.
+(Got dead if you want it at Amazon which is selling Ms. Dean’s new book, The Communist Horizon.)
+Dean’s hymn to Leninism (and Ooh-Mao-Mao) wasn't a hit with that OWS vet who had the temerity to suggest lying might not be a good way to build a political movement.
+The prof got icy when her respondent recalled how opportunists with only a virtual connection to the local movement in Oakland rankled actual Occupiers there by promoting unsanctioned actions.
 What really bugged Oakland OWSers were attendant false reports in social media that wildly inflated numbers of souls at side-shows.
 Professor Dean claimed not to grasp why any OWSer would have issues with shadowy outliers hyping sect (or solo) actions.
 She accused the OWS vet of pity partying and talked up a politics of “rising expectations.”

 Given that Dean is a wannabe Communist Party cadre, it shouldn’t have come as a surprise when she copped to her ease with the prospect of outside factions conflating their agendas with that of a consensual local movement.
 Still, for an American, it’s sort of a stunner to run into an unapologetically undemocratic politico.
 And I’m glad that OWS innocent’s voice (and face) registered her shock at the Prof’s s'all good trashing of truth.